Egahi/flutterwave-dotnet/README.md

     * Initiate payment
 4. Sub accounts
     * Create a sub account
+    * Delete a sub account
+    * Fetch a sub account
     * Fetch all sub accounts
-    * Delete a sub account
     * Update a sub account
 5. Transactions
     * Get all transactions